alex-vyverman/NodeUAD/README.md

 ## intro

-An attempt to create a NodeJS module to control UAD Apollo Interfaces.
+An attempt to create a NodeJS module to control UAD Apollo Interfaces, based in part on the work from https://github.com/raduvarga/UA-Midi-Control